 COMPARING AGREEABLE GRAY TO SIMILAR POPULAR SHADES

-When choosing the best paint colour for your room, it ALL comes down to one word – COMPARISON.
-Comparing similar shades shows the difference between colours regarding undertones, depths, and intentions.
+When choosing the best paint color for your room, it ALL comes down to one word – COMPARISON.
+Comparing similar shades shows the difference between colors regarding undertones, depths, and intentions.

 COMPARISON IS A VERY IMPORTANT PAINT PICKIN’ TOOL

-And because Sherwin Williams Agreeable Gray is THE most popular warm gray/greige paint colour, it’s time we made some straight-up comparisons.
+And because Sherwin Williams Agreeable Gray is THE most popular warm gray/greige paint color, it’s time we made some straight-up comparisons.

 How do I KNOW that Agreeable Gray is the BEST?
-It’s in FOURTH place on SAMPLIZE Peel & Stick’s 200 most popular colours of 2022; the only colours BEATING it are white.
+It’s in FOURTH place on SAMPLIZE Peel & Stick’s 200 most popular colors of 2022; the only colors BEATING it are white.

-So, without further ado, let’s get this colour party started…
+So, without further ado, let’s get this color party started…

 1. AGREEABLE GRAY vs REPOSE GRAY

-There’s no doubt that Repose Gray is one of the most popular gray paint colours (8th place), with Agreeable Gray owning the greige-taupe range (4th place).
-And in your search for your perfect gray or greige-taupe paint colour, you’ve undoubtedly come across these two popular shades.
+There’s no doubt that Repose Gray is one of the most popular gray paint colors (8th place), with Agreeable Gray owning the greige-taupe range (4th place).
+And in your search for your perfect gray or greige-taupe paint color, you’ve undoubtedly come across these two popular shades.
 However, which one is BETTER is subject to opinion.

 If you ask this crazy lil Ginger, it’s a no-brainer – Agreeable Gray is the superior choice to Repose Gray (shown above).
 HOWEVER, many would disagree.
 So, let’s see how they compare.